UniSC - University of the Sunshine Coast

 Headstart program

-Headstart is a transition program that allows Year 11 and 12 students to study UniSC undergraduate courses on the university campus while still completing high school.
-Students who successfully complete two (2) Headstart courses will be awarded a selection rank based on their Grade Point Average.
+Headstart is an academic enrichment and transition program that allows Year 10- 12 students to study UniSC undergraduate courses on the university campus, or online while still completing high school.
+Students who successfully complete at least two (2) Headstart courses will be awarded a selection rank based on their Grade Point Average.

-Students may receive credit for Headstart study towards a USC qualification.
-The amount of credit is determined on a case by case basis.
-For more information, visit the UniSC website.
+Students may receive credit for Headstart study towards a UniSC qualification.
+The amount of credit is determined on a case-by-case basis.
+For more information read about credit transfer.

 Indigenous Direct Entry and Access Scheme (IDEAS)